 | GPT-5.4 nano | API only | $0.20/million tokens | $1.25/million tokens | — |

 In ChatGPT, GPT-5.4 mini is available to Free and Go users via the “Thinking” feature in the + menu.
-For paid plans, it serves as a fallback model when GPT-5.4 Thinking hits its rate limit.
+For paid plans, it serves as a fallback model when the GPT-5.4 Thinking rate limit is reached.

 🔗 Introducing GPT-5.4 mini and nano

-NVIDIA’s GTC conference, which began on March 16, was the catalyst for several major announcements across the industry: the formation of an open coalition around frontier open source models, the production release of an inference operating system, and the announcement of a data blueprint for physical AI.
+NVIDIA’s GTC conference, which began on March 16, was the catalyst for several major industry announcements: the formation of an open coalition around open source frontier models, the production release of an inference operating system, and the announcement of a data blueprint for physical AI.

 Mistral joins the NVIDIA Nemotron Coalition